Do you want to further your career within the fashion retail sector?

 The programme consists of eight units including Products, Marketing and Advertising, and Cultural Understanding in Fashion.
 You will explore influences such as culture, sub-culture and lifestyle trends.
 The course will be delivered at the Joseph Wright Campus.

-This programme will run with a minimum of six students.
+This programme will run with a minimum of eight students.
 In 2016-17 we enrolled eight students onto this new programme.

 All applicants will be invited to an interview to discuss their qualifications, experience and any other related issues.
 You will need: